sergiosepulveda09/Weather-Application/README.md

 # Inspirations
-This project was inspired by the DevTechie Tutorial he made.
-I am grateful for all the knowledge you share for free!
-I helped me a lot to understand Api calls, MVVM architecture and lottie dependency
+This project was inspired by a youtube Tutorial!
+I am grateful for all the knowledge people share for free!
+This helped me a lot to understand Api calls, MVVM architecture and lottie dependency